Denys Shmyhal: Political career

 He served as Vice President of Lviv-based frozen goods distributor TVK Lvivkholod from 2015 to 2017.

 From 2018 to 2019, Shmyhal served as Director of the Burshtyn TES which is the largest electricity producer in Ivano-Frankivsk, and is part of Rinat Akhmetov's holdings.

-From 1 August 2019 until his ministerial appointment, Shmyhal was the Governor of Ivano-Frankivsk Oblast.
+From 1 August 2019 until his prime ministerial appointment, Shmyhal was the Governor of Ivano-Frankivsk Oblast.

 On 4 February 2020, he was appointed Minister of Regional Development.